 Lutheran Association for Special Education (LASE)

 ILS partners with LASE to provide:

-- A special education consultant who is on campus one day each week.
-The consultant is available to assist parents and teachers to meet the educational needs of all students. - A speech therapist provides small group and individual speech and language therapy, as well as, provides speech screenings yearly.
+• A special education consultant who is on campus one day each week.
+The consultant is available to assist parents and teachers to meet the educational needs of all students.